George Shinn: Personal life

 Shinn is married to Megan Shinn and has three children from his first marriage.
 One of his children is Chris Shinn.
 He was the lead singer of the rock band Live from March 2012 until December 2016, and is more known for his work with Unified Theory and his own solo albums.

 In November 2009 Shinn announced he had prostate cancer.
 By March 2010, after several months of treatment, he announced he was cancer-free.
 Shinn also survived a stroke suffered early in the Hornets' inaugural season.

 Although Shinn later relinquished control of the Hornets and retired, he is still hated in Charlotte for moving the team to New Orleans.
 Shinn has not returned to Charlotte since the Hornets left for New Orleans in 2002.
 In a 2008 interview with The Charlotte Observer, Shinn admitted that the drama over his personal life was a factor in the Hornets leaving town.
 He also said that if he had it to do all over again, he would not have withdrawn from public view as he did after the sexual assault trial.

+The George Shinn Foundation was founded in 1973.
+Megan Shinn, George's wife, serves as the Foundation's president.